bossm747/innovatehub-salon/replit.md

-# Spa/Salon Management System
+# JustPause Salon & Spa Management System

 ## Overview

-This is a comprehensive spa/salon management system built with a modern React frontend and Express.js backend, specifically localized for the Philippine market.
+This is a comprehensive salon and spa management platform for JustPause Salon & Spa, built with a modern React frontend and Express.js backend, specifically localized for the Philippine market.
 The application manages clients, staff, services, and appointments for spa/salon businesses.
 It features a clean, professional interface using ShadCN UI components with Philippine Peso (₱) currency support and follows a full-stack TypeScript architecture.

 ## User Preferences